Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining SC-SAM parameters for stellar and AGN feedback

+Our work has found there is no strong trend on the quality of the constraint on the astrophysics parameters with redshift (Appendix \ref{app:Zs_Clust_Focus} Table \ref{table:SingleRedshift_rMSE} and Figure \ref{fig:Mstar_redshift}), much like what was found with the cosmological parameters in \textsection \ref{subsec:RedshiftChoices} .
 A$_{\text{SN2}}$ constraints are non-informative (i.e. they are close to the mean of the prior) at the individual redshifts, and only somewhat constrained with all four redshifts combined.
 The constraints on A$_{\text{AGN}}$ remain very poor at individual redshifts.
 A$_{\text{SN1}}$ is still decently constrained across redshifts.
 There is an interesting phenomenon of `all' four redshifts combined finding slightly worse rMSE constraints on A$_{\text{SN1}}$ than the individual redshifts, though we note the LFI loss prediction finds $\bar{\sigma}=0.621$, slightly better than three of the four constraints.
 For the SC-SAM supernova parameters, there therefore may be no loss of constraining power when focusing on a single redshift.
-Further analysis with other selections can confirm this is not due to changes in Poisson noise due to the lower number density down-sampling.